• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 The use of the Internet is a privilege, not a right.
 The privilege may be revoked if the service is used in an inappropriate manner, at the Librarian’s discretion.
 Non-copyrighted materials may be printed for the normal library copy fees.

-The Library is not responsible for any damages the use may sustain, including but not limited to: loss of data, service interruptions, and non-deliveries of data arising from user omission or error or performance of equipment or the compromise of personal information or data (ex.
+The Library is not responsible for any issues that may occur, including but not limited to: loss of data, service interruptions, and non-deliveries of data arising from user omission or error, or performance of equipment or the compromise of personal information or data (ex.
 Credit card).

 Wireless Internet access is available to patrons of all ages.
 Parents or guardians of children under 18 years of age are responsible for their child’s Internet use.
 The Library assumes no responsibility for the use of the wireless network by children.

-There is no printing capability associated with the Library’s wireless network.
-If you need to print, either email the files to your web-based email account or save to a USB drive and use one of the public computers to print to the printer.
+There is limited printing capability associated with the Library’s wireless network.
+If you need to print, either email the files to your web-based email account or save them to a USB drive and use one of the public computers to print.

 Section 1.
 The Byron-Bergen Public Library Board of Trustees (“the Board”) shall be located at the Byron-Bergen Public Library, 13 South Lake Street, PO Box 430, Bergen NY 14416.